Merrell Trail Crusher Fully Reviewed for Quality

 The Trail Crusher also features an M-Bound midsole for maximal cushioning and efficiency.
 This type of midsole provides enough protection from the ground below while still allowing for stability and agility as well as faster reaction time.

-The Merrell Trail Crusher also features metal eyelets for your laces, allowing for more secure lacing.
-These metal eyelets are more durable than traditional eyelets, which is pretty important when you are out running the trail.
-More than a road shoe, a trail runner really needs to be able to secure your foot firmly against the footbed.
-This is necessary to keep your foot in a locked position when running down or uphill or when scrambling over rocks.
-The Merrell Trail Crusher’s lacing can help you achieve this.
+The Trail Crusher also features metal eyelets for your laces, allowing for more secure lacing.
+These metal eyelets are more durable than traditional holes, which is pretty essential when you are out running the trail.
+More than a road shoe, a trail runner needs to be able to secure your foot firmly against the footbed.
+It is necessary to keep your foot in a locked position when running down or uphill or when scrambling over rocks.
+The Trail Crusher’s lacing can help you achieve this.

 However, if you are a heel-striker, I’d encourage you to choose something with more cushioning in the rear.
 The Merrell Trail Crusher does have an air cushion feature in the rear section of the platform, that may be enough you.
 When trying them on in the store, jump from your heels a few times.
 You might feel silly, but it will save you from purchasing shoes that aren’t right for you, and therefore saving you time and money in the long run.